hraoyama/decorules/README.md

     def library_functionality(self):
         return 1
 ```
 Note the third argument in the decorator, this optional argument is prependend to the message of the exception.
-Here to provide more explanation on the predicate.
+Here it is used to provide more explanation on the predicate.

-Now, only the third line would raise an exception:
+Only the third line would raise an exception:

 ```python
 a = NormalLibraryClass()